lcov29/knowledgeBase/IT/SoftwareDevelopment/Languages/JavaScript/DataStructures/javascript_array.md

 ##### **concat()**

-Returns new array containing shallow copies of all given arrays and values.
+Returns a new array containing shallow copies of all given arrays and values.

 ```javascript
 array.concat(value1, ..., valueN)